Sulam for Strategic Planners

 Q: What are some of the skills and exercises that will be taught in SSP?

 During SSP participating leaders will learn to enlist the assistance of a steering committee, to conduct situation and SWOT analysis, to collect data about the congregation through surveys and focus groups, to write mission and vision statements, to develop strategies from the emerging themes from the data.
-We help you develop task forces based on these strategies and to write a SSP Final Report and a Kehilla Strategic Action Plan (KSAP) that will shape the next chapter of your kehilla’s history.
+We help you develop task forces based on these strategies and to write a SSP Final Report that will shape the next chapter of your kehilla’s history.

 Q: What is the cost of SSP?

 There is no charge from USCJ for the training sessions, webinars or the resource material for affiliated USCJ kehillot.
 Meals at training sessions are covered by United Synagogue.
 Kehillot must budget to cover the travel costs (flights, hotel, etc) of their leaders to go to two in-person training sessions.
-Please note that there is an additional registration fee for the Centennial Celebration, which will be discounted for the cohort.
 SSP is only open to USCJ affiliated kehillot in good standing.

 Q: If my kehilla is not ready to apply for the SSP cohort, can we still learn more about strategic planning?